-Before changing the custodian of a Petty Cash Fund, confirm the fund by counting the cash and verifying it with both the current and new custodians present.
-The current custodian remains responsible for the fund until this counting/verification is performed, and the new custodian assumes his or her duties.
+Before changing the custodian of a Petty Cash Fund, verify the fund by counting the cash and confirming the balance with both the current and new custodians present.
+The current custodian remains responsible for the fund until verification is performed, and the new custodian assumes his or her duties.

 Procedure